 Offering suitable facilities

-Under health & safety workplace regulations employers are encouraged to offer facilities for mothers to lie down or breastfeed.
-This facility must be hygienic and private.
+Employers are encouraged to offer facilities for mothers to lie down or breastfeed.
+This facility should be hygienic and private.
 You should also consider a place for mothers to store their milk, like a fridge.

 Ask BrightLightning for instant accurate advice on questions like: